moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 ## <i class="fas fa-rocket" id="biz-tech-icons"></i> Our Vision

-Help GitLab make informed, intelligence-driven decisions that keep our company and customers secure, while setting a new standard for transparency and collaboration across the industry.
+Empower GitLab to make informed, intelligence-driven decisions that keep our company and customers secure, while setting a new standard for transparency and collaboration across the industry.

 ## <i class="fas fa-compass" id="biz-tech-icons"></i> Our Mission Statement